• Home

 The example of Ruth

 Now, Naomie was a widow from Ephratah (Bethlehem).
-Decades before she and her husband had fled to the land Moab when there was a severe famine in Judea.
-But in the course of time her husband died as well as her two sons, thus living Ruth and Orpah in widowhood as well.
+Decades earlier, she and her husband had fled to the land of Moab when a severe famine was in Judea.
+But in the course of time her husband died as well as her two sons, thus leaving Ruth and Orpah in widowhood as well.

 “Go, return each to her mother’s house.
 The Lord deal kindly with you, as you have dealt with the dead and with me.
 The Lord grant that you may find rest, each in the house of her husband.
 So she kissed them, and they lifted up their voices and wept.
 And they said to her, “Surely we will return with you to your people.”
 (Ruth 1:8-10).